 West End School has the mission of providing a safe, structured environment in which academic rigor, character development and responsible action establish the foundation for a purposeful life.
 Our program seeks to level the playing field so that our students have access to quality education, enrichment opportunities and future academic and career prospects.

-Founded in 2005 with only three middle school students, West End School has grown over the past thirteen years into a school which now serves up to 150 boys--92 pre-k through fifth grade day students, 38 sixth through eighth grade boarding students and 10 students who are graduates of the program and continue to live on campus while attending local high schools.
+Founded in 2005 with only three middle school students, West End School has grown over the past sixteen years now serving up to 140 boys--92 Pre-K through Fifth grade day students, 38 Sixth through Eighth grade boarding students, and 10 students who are graduates of the program and continue to live on campus while attending local high schools.
 The School is fully accredited by the Independent School Association of the Central States (ISACS).

 West End School offers students small class settings so that all students receive individualized instruction.
 Additionally, we provide extensive counseling support to address any emotional, behavioral and academic concerns.
 Before and After School enrichment programs are available for pre-k through five day students.
 Middle school students participate in team sports and board in our residence hall five days a week.
 The School also provides optional on-campus housing for students who have graduated from the program as well as summer work-study opportunities.
 Students also participate in a 4-week summer program which includes academic courses, enrichment activities and travel opportunities which help to prevent "summer learning loss" between school years.

-West End School graduates have received more than $2.5 million in scholarships and are currently attending academically rigorous private, parochial and magnet high schools as well as national and local colleges and universities, e.g., Tufts, Georgetown College, University of Louisville.
+West End School graduates have received more than $2.5 million in scholarships and are currently attending academically rigorous private, parochial and magnet high schools as well as national and local colleges and universities, e.g., Tufts, University of Louisville, University of Kentucky, Berea, Western Kentucky University, University of Memphis, and Murray State.
 All West End School graduates are pursuing a high school diploma or college degree, serving in the military or working full time.